alexpaper/youtube-like/readme.md

 ![demo](public/img/yt-demo.gif)

 ## Installation
-To install node module use this command:
+To install node modules use this command:
 ```
 npm i
 ```